MoyoM/WordGridSearch/README.md

 and Diagonal placement from the Client-Server.

 The API is still work in progress,
-i) On the Model Server, python relative  paths need fixed to allow the module to run on any machine.
+i) On the Model Server, python relative  paths need to be fixed to allow the module to run on any machine.
 Currently there is an absolute reference to a local path for one of the modules. ii) Handling of requests by the Model-Server is still to be tested using Postman ii) The client Server is still to be built.